apache/incubator-brooklyn/docs/use/guide/defining-applications/creating-yaml.md

 You can also specify pre-existing servers to use -- "bring-your-own-nodes".
 These can be a global pool or specific to a service.
-Both styles are shown here (with the location specified at the service taking priority):
+Both styles are shown here (though normally only one will be selected, depending on the blueprint):

 {% highlight yaml %}
 {% readj example_yaml/simple-appserver-with-location-byon.yaml %}